Pickaxe9999/work-day-scheduler/README.md

 -feature/update-present-color
 change the background color of the hours based on the current hour

--feature/enter-event
-the user can enter a text description within each hour of that hours tasks

 -feature/save-events
 save the current tasks descriptions to local storage